Porsil/lab-boss/README.md

 ## Cloning the repository
 - Open the [Lab Boss](https://github.com/Porsil/lab-boss) repository.
 - Click the green '<> Code' button.
-Select the prefered cloning option from the list then copy the link provided.
+Select the preferred cloning option from the list then copy the link provided.
 - Change the current working directory to the location where you want the cloned directory.
 - Type 'git clone' and paste the URL you copied earlier.
 - Press 'Enter' to create your local clone.